A Comprehensive Guide to Secure Conferencing:

 Individual passkeys reduce the likelihood of the password getting leaked to unauthorized people.
 A unique passkey is given to each participant and it can only be used by the participant associated with it so even if someone else discovers your passkey, they won’t be able to use it.

 This is one of the most effective security protocols for conference systems.
-This technology ensures that only the senders and receivers are able to comprehend the data.
+This technology ensures that only the senders and receivers are able to comprehend the data and no external attacker will be able to interpret it.
 However, de-encryption tools are continuously being developed and improved so make sure that the conference call provider you choose uses the latest standard encryption features.

 Green Room or Breakout Room